juanlao7/protopipe_web/cards/kFoldCrossValidation.md

 #### On each fold

-Event that gets triggered `K` times, one for each fold.
+Triggered `K` times, one for each fold.

 Event outputs: